factor18/flo/README.md

 ### Status

-The project is still under development.
-This can be considered just as a 'proof of concept'.
+The project is under active development and not production ready yet.

 ### Contributing
 Request a new feature by creating an issue or create a pull request with new features or fixes.